govambam/pr-backtest-script/README.md

 ## When to use the CLI instead

 This script writes the backtest into the **PR's own repo**, using your existing GitHub login.
-The full [pr-backtest CLI](https://github.com/govambam/pr-backtest) adds the one thing this can't: it can land the backtest in a separate **sandbox repo** and read the source through a **scoped, read-only token**, so backtesting a repo you don't own can't write to it even by accident.
-Reach for it when you need that isolation — otherwise this script does the job.
+Using [pr-backtest CLI](https://github.com/govambam/pr-backtest) you can land the backtest in a separate **sandbox repo** and read the source through a **scoped, read-only token**, so backtesting a repo you don't own can't write to it even by accident.

 ## License